-The Group's operating income increased to €16,671k, €21,719k and €23,656k in financial years 2013, 2014 and 2015, respectively.
+The Group's operating income increased to €21,719k, €23,656k and €33,097k in financial years 2014, 2015 and 2016, respectively.
 This income was largely realised through sales of medical imaging equipment and related services.
-There is a strong cyclical trend in equipment sales with a significant proportion of annual revenue being made in the fourth quarter.
+There is a strong cyclical trend in equipment sales with a significant proportion of the annual revenue being made in the fourth quarter.

-Operating income also includes subsidies received in connection with research projects led by the Group and the Research Tax Credit that has benefitted the Group ever since it was introduced.
+Operating income also includes subsidies received in connection with research projects led by the Group and by the Research Tax Credit that has benefitted the Group ever since it was introduced.

-In the case of equipment sales, revenue is recognised when the contract specifies that ownership and its risks are transferred, which, depending on the circumstances, may be upon shipping, installation of the equipment or upon delivery.
+In the case of equipment sales, revenue is recognised when the contract specifies that ownership and its risks are transferred, which, depending on the case, may be upon shipping, installation of the equipment or on delivery.
 Equipment sales are covered by a warranty.
-Only income relating to the warranty period that exceeds one year is deferred, and recognised in income in the relevant period, since warranties of up to one year are not sold separately.
+Only income relating to the warranty period exceeding one year is deferred, and recognised in income in the relevant period, warranties of up to one year not being sold separately.